 - Kick the Dog: Gilda does this whenever Rainbow Dash is away.
 It was her roaring at Fluttershy and making her run away crying that made her cross the line in Pinkie Pie's eyes.

-- Malicious Misnaming: In the Japanese dub, Gilda mocks Pinkie by calling her Inchiki Pai ("Phony Pie").
+- In the Japanese dub, Gilda mocks Pinkie by calling her Inchiki Pai ("Phony Pie").

-- Morality Chain: Pinkie acts as this to RD in their pranking spree, insisting to avoid pranks that wouldn't be funny for the victim.
-As shown later on, RD's good-natured friends in Ponyville have much stronger influence on her personality than Gilda.
+- Morality Chain: Pinkie acts as this to Rainbow Dash in their pranking spree, insisting to avoid pranks that wouldn't be funny for the victim.
+As shown later on, Rainbow Dash's good-natured friends in Ponyville have much stronger influence on her personality than Gilda.

-- Morality Pet: Rainbow Dash is literally the only pony whom Gilda showed any amount of civility towards during her stay in Ponyville.
-She was even willing to be a little self-sacrificing around her too, as she agreed to sing the Junior Speedsters chant despite obviously hating it (and finding it embarrassing), purely because RD wanted to sing it.
+- Rainbow Dash is literally the only pony whom Gilda showed any amount of civility towards during her stay in Ponyville.
+She was even willing to be a little self-sacrificing around her too, as she agreed to sing the Junior Speedsters chant despite obviously hating it (and finding it embarrassing), purely because Rainbow Dash wanted to sing it.

-- In the midst of their pranking escapades, both Pinkie and RD acknowledge that, despite pranking everypony else in town, Fluttershy, with her low self-esteem, wouldn't react well to getting pranked.
+- In the midst of their pranking escapades, both Pinkie and Rainbow Dash acknowledge that, despite pranking everypony else in town, Fluttershy, with her low self-esteem, wouldn't react well to getting pranked.

 - Never Hurt an Innocent: Although their pranks are generally harmless, Pinkie stops Rainbow Dash from pulling a prank on Fluttershy because she's far too sensitive.
 Similarly, Pinkie shows a great deal of concern towards Spike after they prank him into a fit of hiccups.
 It's only when Spike laughs it off that she and Rainbow Dash give themselves the okay to laugh back.
 This is important to Pinkie's pranking philosophy: You don't prank someone who won't get the joke.
 Dash is a little more liberal about it than Pinkie, but agrees that Fluttershy is off-limits.

 - Obfuscating Stupidity: Subverted.
-Glinda and the audience are led to believe that the party is an ruse by Pinky Pie to get back at Glinda with a series of pranks, but it turns out her intentions were exactly what she said they were and all the pranks were from Dash.
+Gilda and the audience are led to believe that the party is a ruse by Pinkie Pie to get back at Gilda with a series of pranks, but it turns out her intentions were exactly what she said they were and all the pranks were from Dash.